The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Outflow Energetics

 where $\chi$(Na$\,$\textsc{i}) is the metal ionization fraction, $a$ = log(Na$\,$\textsc{i}/H$\,$\textsc{i}) is the metal abundance relative to H, and $d$ traces the level of dust depletion \citep{rupke_outflows_2005, veilleux_cool_2020}.
 We adopt the values used in \citetalias{davies_jwst_2024}, of $\chi$(Na$\,$\textsc{I}) = 0.1 \citep[][]{stokes_interstellar_1978, stocke_new_1991}, $a$(Na$\,$\textsc{i}) = $-$5.69 and $d$(Na$\,$\textsc{i}) = $-$0.95 \citep[][]{savage_interstellar_1996}.
 Typical uncertainties on $a$(Na$\,$\textsc{i}) and $d$(Na$\,$\textsc{i}) are $\sim 0.04$ and 0.1\, dex, respectively \citep[see][]{savage_interstellar_1996}.
 Recent work by \cite{moretti_empirical_2025} found good agreement between the local N(Na$\,$\textsc{i})--N(H$\,$\textsc{i}) conversion, and that derived empirically for a massive quiescent galaxy at $z = 2.4$.
 However, as discussed in \citetalias{davies_jwst_2024}, the metal ionization fraction of 10 per cent is based on stars within the Milky Way and an extragalactic H\,\textsc{i} cloud, and higher neutral fractions have been found in local AGN winds \citep[$\chi$(Na$\,$\textsc{I}) = 0.05;][]{baron_multiphase_2020}.
 A lower ionization fraction would increase the hydrogen column density (and, therefore, mass outflow rate) estimates.

 The mass outflow rate for a simple shell geometry can be written as:

 Following \citetalias{davies_jwst_2024}, we set the large-scale covering factor due to the wind opening angle as $C_{\Omega}$ = 0.5, and the extent of the outflow, $r_{\mathrm{out}} = 1$\,kpc.
 We derive uncertainties in our N(Na$\,$\textsc{i}), N(H$\,$\textsc{i}) and $\dot{M}_{\mathrm{out}}$ values using the full posterior distributions estimated from our Bayesian fitting (Section \ref{sub:fitting}).
-The main uncertainties in our $\dot{M}_{\mathrm{out}}$ estimates originate from the estimates of N(Na$\,$\textsc{i}) and N(H$\,$\textsc{i}), as discussed above, as well as the unknown value of $C_{\Omega}$: as discussed in \citetalias{davies_jwst_2024} and \cite{sun_extreme_2025}, $C_{\Omega} = 0.5$ assumes that the winds cover 50 per cent of the solid sphere. \citetalias{davies_jwst_2024} argue $C_{\Omega}$ is highly unlikely to be less than 0.25 and therefore we adopt a conservative systematic uncertainty on $C_{\Omega}$ of a factor of two.
-The $r_{\mathrm{out}}$ parameter is also uncertain: for two of our galaxies (EXCELS--50789 and EXCELS--57000), an outflow extent of $r_{\mathrm{out}} = 1$\,kpc is smaller than the measured $r_{\mathrm{eff}}$ (see Table \ref{tab:props}), and studies such as \cite{deugenio_fast-rotator_2024} have found outflows extending out to $\sim 3$\, kpc.
+The main uncertainties in our $\dot{M}_{\mathrm{out}}$ estimates originate from the estimates of N(Na$\,$\textsc{i}) and N(H$\,$\textsc{i}), as discussed above, as well as the unknown value of $C_{\Omega}$: as discussed in \citetalias{davies_jwst_2024} and \cite{sun_extreme_2026}, $C_{\Omega} = 0.5$ assumes that the winds cover 50 per cent of the solid sphere. \citetalias{davies_jwst_2024} argue $C_{\Omega}$ is highly unlikely to be less than 0.25 and therefore we adopt a conservative systematic uncertainty on $C_{\Omega}$ of a factor of two.
+The $r_{\mathrm{out}}$ parameter is also highly uncertain: for two of our galaxies (EXCELS--50789 and EXCELS--57000), an outflow extent of $r_{\mathrm{out}} = 1$\,kpc is smaller than the measured $r_{\mathrm{eff}}$ (see Table \ref{tab:props}), and studies such as \cite{deugenio_fast-rotator_2024} have found outflows extending out to $\sim 3$\, kpc.
 Additionally, excess cool gas absorption (traced by Mg\,\textsc{ii}) has been found out to several 100\,kpc in the circum-galactic medium surrounding PSBs \citep[][]{harvey_cool_2025}.
 Thus, our $r_{\mathrm{out}}$ estimate is likely very conservative, setting a lower limit on our mass outflow rates.
-The estimates of column density and mass outflow rate are presented in Table \ref{tab:disc}.
+The estimates of column density and mass outflow rate are presented in Table \ref{tab:disc}, and we note that we have not included the systematics discussed above in the quoted (random) errors.